 (a) The Medical Services Plan of British Columbia and the Extended Health Benefit Plan of the insurance carrier.
-The lifetime maximum for the Extended Health Benefit will be \$100,000 per family member.
+The lifetime maximum for the Extended Health Benefit will be \$110,000 per family member.

-Effective October 1, 2016
+Effective October 1, 2021

-- the annual maximums per person for Chiropractor, Naturopath, Podiatrist, Physiotherapist, Massage Practitioner, Speech Therapist, Clinical Psychologist, Registered Clinical Counsellor and Acupuncturist, all combined, shall be \$1,200. - hearing aids (including batteries, recharging device, accessories) for members and dependent children to a maximum of \$500 per five calendar years. - (b) The Basic Dental Insurance Plan "A" provided by the insurance carrier.
-The Plan shall provide one hundred percent (100%) of basic service claims.
+- the annual maximums per person for Chiropractor, Naturopath, Podiatrist, Physiotherapist, Massage Practitioner, Speech Therapist, and Acupuncturist, all combined, shall be \$1,400. - The annual maximums per person for Licensed Psychologist or Social Workers, or Clinical Counsellor who are active members of a Provincial Association which is approved by Sunlife the benefit provider, all combined, shall be \$2,500. - o Cognitive Behavioral Therapy and Therapist Guided Programs are included - Employees are encouraged to use the Sunlife mobile app or website to search for Clinical Counsellors that are approved by Sunlife - hearing aids (including batteries, recharging device, accessories) for members and dependent children to a maximum of \$500 per five calendar years. - Prescribed contraceptives. - Health and Wellness Benefit (Healthy Living Allowance) of five hundred (\$500) per calendar year, including members on LTD. - (b) The Basic Dental Insurance Plan "A" provided by the insurance carrier.
+The Plan shall provide one hundred percent (100%) of basic service claims. - (c) The Basic Dental Insurance Plan "B" provided by the insurance carrier.
+The Plan provides for payment of eighty five percent (85%) of claims respecting prosthetic appliances, implants, crown and bridge procedures as therein set out.

-- (c) The Basic Dental Insurance Plan "B" provided by the insurance carrier.
-The Plan provides for payment of eighty five percent (85%) of claims respecting prosthetic appliances, implants, crown and bridge procedures as therein set out. - (d) The Dental Insurance Plan "C" provided by the insurance carrier.
-The plan provides for the payment of fifty percent (50%) of the claims for orthodontal services to a lifetime maximum of twenty-six hundred dollars (\$2,600) per family member. - (e) A Group Life Insurance Benefit of \$80,000 for the term of this C.B.A. commencing on the date of ratification of the C.B.A. - (f) A non occupational Accident, Death and Dismemberment Benefit (A.D.&D.) of \$80,000 for the term of this C.B.A. commencing on the date of ratification of the C.B.A. - (g) Employees may opt to purchase through payroll deduction an equivalent Group Life Insurance and/or A.D.&.D. benefit at age related rates. - (h) A Weekly Indemnity Benefit for sickness and non occupational accident insurance providing payment of sixty six and two thirds percent (66 2/3%) of the maximum insurable benefits established by the Unemployment Insurance Commission.
-The minimum benefits payable per week are as follows:

-i) October 1, 2017 \$750.00 per week
+- (d) The Dental Insurance Plan "C" provided by the insurance carrier.
+The plan provides for the payment of fifty percent (50%) of the claims for orthodontal services to a lifetime maximum of twenty-six hundred dollars (\$2,600) per family member. - (e) A Group Life Insurance Benefit of \$100,000 for the term of this C.B.A. commencing on the date of ratification of the C.B.A. - (f) A non occupational Accident, Death and Dismemberment Benefit (A.D.&D.) of \$100,000 for the term of this C.B.A. commencing on the date of ratification of the C.B.A. - (g) Employees may opt to purchase through payroll deduction an equivalent Group Life Insurance and/or A.D.&.D. benefit at age related rates. - (h) A Weekly Indemnity Benefit for sickness and non occupational accident insurance providing payment of sixty six and two thirds percent (66 2/3%) of the maximum insurable benefits established by the Unemployment Insurance Commission.
+The minimum benefits payable per week are as follows: - i) October 1, 2021 \$850.00 per week